 Very common to the warmer parts of the Southeastern United States, cottonmouths have three subspecies in the US: Florida cottonmouth, western cottonmouth, and eastern cottonmouth.
 The cottonmouth’s native range is only as far west as Texas, and as far north as southeastern Virginia, so they aren’t an issue for much of the US.

 However, where there are cottonmouths, they often come in abundance.
-They are semi-aquatic snakes, hence water moccasin, and they are pit vipers.
+They are semi-aquatic snakes, hence water moccasins, and they are pit vipers.
 Unlike other water snakes, they have vertical slit eyes, and they are apt to stand their ground when approached, exposing the cotton-white interior of their mouth as a threat.

 Water moccasins can have a lot of different colorations, everything from clear patterning to completely black.
 Again, their bodies are quite thick and heavy, they can measure up to five feet long, and their head is wider than the neck and triangular and has a flat top.